waigo/waigo/docs/guide.md

 these guidelines:

 * Check to see if what you've made is worth putting into a plugin.
-For instance it's very easy to re-use [koa](http://koajs.com) middleware in Waigo without needing to create plugins.
+For instance it's very easy to re-use existing [koa](http://koajs.com) middleware in Waigo without needing to create plugins.
 * Ensure your plugin name is prefixed with `waigo-` so that users and Waigo itself can easily find it and use it.